apache/hudi/website/docs/metadata_indexing.md

 | hoodie.metadata.index.bloom.filter.enable | false | Metadata table | Enable indexing bloom filters of user data files under metadata table | 0.11.0 |

 :::note
-Enabling metadata table and configuring a lock provider are the prerequisites for using async indexer.
+Enabling the metadata table and configuring a lock provider are the prerequisites for using async indexer.
 Checkout a sample configuration below.
 :::